ARMmbed/mbed_OS_API_Docs/docs/APIs/interfaces/digital/CAN.md

 # CAN

-CAN or Controller-Area Network is a bus standard that allows microcontrollers and devices to communicate with each other without going through a host computer.
+Controller-Area Network (CAN) is a bus standard that allows microcontrollers and devices to communicate with each other without going through a host computer.

 ## API